For Parents: Safety Center

 TikTok is a destination for short-form mobile videos.
 Our mission is to inspire creativity and bring joy and we're working on this mission by enabling our users to connect and express themselves authentically.
 The platform offers a home for creative expression where users can enjoy an eclectic range of immersive, genuine, and entertaining videos - from dance challenges to lip-syncing to DIY tutorials to historical parodies to internet memes.

 Who is TikTok intended for?

 The full TikTok experience is intended for users age 13 and over.
-If you learn that your child under the age of 13 has registered for a 13+ TikTok account, you may alert us at firstname.lastname@example.org.
+If you learn that your child under the age of 13 has registered for a 13+ TikTok account, contact us at: https://www.tiktok.com/legal/report/privacy.
 We will promptly take appropriate action.
 For more on appropriate use, please see our Terms of Service and Community Guidelines.